suprachakra/AtlasMesh-Fleet-OS/docs/use-cases/Readme.md

 ### 🎯 Overview

 This directory contains comprehensive use case documentation for the **AtlasMesh Fleet OS** across all supported sectors.
-Each use case represents a specific operational scenario that the platform must support, with detailed specifications for implementation, validation, and deployment.
+Each use case represents a specific operational scenario that the platform must support, with detailed specifications for implementation, validation and deployment.

 ### 📁 Directory Structure